kakRostropovich/EmmetOneLine/README.md

 # Sublime Text plugin: Create CSS-block from one line with Emmet
 **v0.0.1**

-This small Sublime Text plugin allows you to type a few css-property by a space and a time to deploy them with Emmet.
+EmmetOneLine is a Sublime Text plugin which allows you to expand multiple css-properties with a space key and a time to deploy them with Emmet.

 ![Goto-CSS-Declaration](https://raw.githubusercontent.com/kakRostropovich/EmmetOneLine/master/illustration.gif)

-For this to work, you must first install the plugin [Emmet](https://github.com/sergeche/emmet-sublime).
+In order for EmmetOneLine to work you have to have [Emmet](https://github.com/sergeche/emmet-sublime) installed.

 **Install:**